 If you need to order copies of a death certificate after the time of death has passed, visit the website of the Maine Division of Public Health.
 From the MDPH website, you can find instructions for ordering death certificates online.
 To request a death certificate by mail, you must include the following:

 You must provide a copy of a valid, government issued photo ID at the time you order the death certificate.
 The first certified copy of a Maine death certificate costs $15; additional copies are $6 each.

 If the person requesting the document is an adult child or grandchild, he or she must submit a document showing family relationship, such as a birth certificate.
-Genealogists who have a researcher card issued by the Maine Center for Disease Control and Prevention can obtain a noncertified copy of a death record.
+Genealogists who have a researcher card issued by the Maine Center for Disease Control and Prevention can obtain a non-certified copy of a death record.

 For more information about this and other issues related to ordering Maine death certificates, see the Data, Research and Vital Statistics FAQs on the MDPH website.